doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

     the class name to have PHPCR-ODM detect if the document is not of the expected type.

-In this case, the Article is accessed from the document manager twice, but modified in between.
-Doctrine 2 realizes that it is the same ID and will only ever give you access to one instance of the Article with ID '/cms/article/hello-world', no matter how often do you retrieve it from the DocumentManager and even no matter what kind of Query method you are using (find, Repository Finder or DQL).
-This is called "Identity Map" pattern, which means Doctrine keeps a map of each document and ids that have been retrieved per PHP request and keeps returning you the same instances.
+In this case, the article is retrieved from the document manager twice, but modified in between.
+Doctrine 2 realizes that it is the same ID and will only ever give you access to one instance of the Article with ID ``/cms/article/hello-world``, no matter how often do you retrieve it from the DocumentManager and even no matter what kind of Query method you are using (find, findBy, query builder, getDocumentsByPhpcrQuery).
+This is called "Identity Map" pattern, which means Doctrine keeps a map of each document that has been retrieved in the current PHP request and keeps returning you the same instances.

 In the previous example the ``echo`` prints "Hello World dude!" to the screen.
 You can even verify that ``$article`` and ``$article2`` are